 2017 was a busy and successful year for the Center for Financial Security.
 Download a summary of our outreach work, research projects, notable events, and accomplishments from throughout the year.
 We look forward to future collaborations in 2018!

 Cliff Robb, Associate Professor of Consumer Science and Faculty Director of Consumer Finance and Financial Planning, published a paper in the Journal of Family and Economic Issues, based on an analysis of college students’ subjective well-being and persistence behavior conducted with an emphasis on financial stress and individuals’ perceptions of financial situation.
 The full paper is now available.

-This half day workshop hosted by The Center for Financial Security at the University of Wisconsin-Madison will explore the potential for Financial Technology to address the needs of underserved consumers.
-Panelists from financial technology companies, researchers and practitioners will contribute to a lively conversation followed by a key note speaker and reception.
-Affiliates and Fellows of the Center for Financial Security, students, local business leaders, and community stakeholders from the region are encouraged to attend.
+This half day workshop hosted by The Center for Financial Security at the University of Wisconsin-Madison explored the potential for Financial Technology to address the needs of underserved consumers.
+The event was held in Nancy Nicholas Hall in the School of Human Ecology at the University of Wisconsin-Madison.
+Panelists from financial technology companies, researchers and practitioners contributed to a lively conversation followed by a key note speaker and reception.
+Attendees of the event included Affiliates and Fellows of the Center for Financial Security, students, local business leaders, and community stakeholders from the region.